SzyJ/homepage./README.md

 * Add middle-click functionalty to open in a new tab. (maybe [SHFT]+[ENTR])
 * Change the font to something more appropriate.
 This will also make the look consistant between windows and \*nix systems
+* Phone compatability.
+I would appreciate any info about forcing the virtual keyboard on smart-phones.

 # -- What Is it? --
 I hate the look of the chrome browser bookmark bar,